Employment: Sweden

 There are no laws about minimum salary in Sweden.
 Instead, there are agreements between employer organizations and trade unions about minimum salaries, and other employment conditions.

-There is a type of employment contract which is common but not regulated in law, and that is Hour employment (swe: Timanställning), which can be Normal employment (unlimited), but the work time is unregulated and decided per immediate need basis.
+There is a type of employment contract which is common but not regulated in law, and that is Hour employment (Swedish: Timanställning), which can be Normal employment (unlimited), but the work time is unregulated and decided per immediate need basis.
 The employee is expected to be answering the phone and come to work when needed, e.g. when someone is ill and absent from work.
 They will receive salary only for actual work time and can in reality be fired for no reason by not being called anymore.
 This type of contract is common in the public sector.

 United Kingdom

 In the United Kingdom, employment contracts are categorized by the government into the following types: